nrwl/nx/docs/node/tutorial/06-computation-caching.md

 # Step 6: Computation Caching

-Nx has built-in computation caching, which helps drastically improve the performance of the commands.
+Nx has built-in computation caching, which drastically improves the performance of the commands.

 **To see it in action, run `nx build todos`:**